-I recommend that the reader visit the Food Allergy Network at FoodAllergy.org for comprehensive information on food allergies.
+Please note that we recommend visiting the Food Allergy Network at FoodAllergy.org for comprehensive information on food allergies.

 Preparing our schools to handle students with food allergies is important.
 There has been a steady increase in the number of children who suffer from a food allergy.
 Studies have reported numerous facts concerning food allergies.

 A review of the National Peanut and Tree Allergy Registry showed 124 reactions occurred in schools or child care.
 One-third of the reactions occurred in school and two-thirds in day care, only 33% of the patients had an established Emergency Plan.
 Of 750 allergy reactions that occurred in a school or daycare, one third of those reactions were not recognized by the school staff.
 Unintentional exposure was caused by ingestion (60%), skin contact and possible ingestion (24%), and inhalation with possible skin contact or ingestion (16%).